sebastien-plutniak/archeoviz/README.md

 ### Export from archeoViz

+Data can be exported to other online applications from `archeoViz` “Statistics” tab.
+Some exports are possible only for specific types of data or if a minimum number of values is satisfied.

 [*archeofrag*](https://analytics.huma-num.fr/Sebastien.Plutniak/archeofrag)
 is an R package and web application to assess and evaluate the distinctions betwen archaeological spatial units (e.g. layers) based on